browserengineering/book/book/animations.md

 ```

 Back inside `style`, we're going to want to create a new
-animation object for each transitioning property---we'll support only "opacity".
+animation object for each transitioning property---we'll support only `opacity`.

 ``` {.python}
 def style(node, rules, tab):